virinchi-k/adk_agent_implementation/README.md

 # Google ADK Agent Implementation

 ## Project Overview
-This project implements an AI agent using Google's Agent Development Kit (ADK), a flexible and modular framework for developing and deploying AI agents.
+This project implements an AI agent using Google's Agent Development Kit (ADK), which is a flexible and modular framework for developing and deploying AI agents.
 The implementation includes a local development setup with cloud integration capabilities.

 ## Tech Stack
 - Python 3.11
 - Google ADK 1.18.0
 - Google Cloud SDK
-- Vertex AI / Gemini Integration
+- Gemini Integration

 ## Setup and Configuration
 ### Prerequisites